Lauro Baja: Maid abuse charges

 Baja said he paid his former maid $1,000 a month and had papers to show it.
-In her 3-month stay with the family, Baoanan received $200 pocket money monthly and $800 went to her family in the Philippines: “The salary of $1,000 was required by the US Embassy before (Baoanan’s) visa was issued.”
-Baja stated he is also puzzled by silence of Hilario Davide, Jr., Philippine representative to the UN: "I have not [heard] a word, nothing."
+In her three-month stay with the family, Baoanan received $200 pocket money monthly and $800 went to her family in the Philippines: “The salary of $1,000 was required by the US Embassy before (Baoanan’s) visa was issued.”
+Baja stated he was also puzzled by silence of Hilario Davide, Jr., Philippine representative to the UN: "I have not [heard] a word, nothing."

 Her US federal lawsuit, which was filed after a criminal investigation by US authorities, was closed with no charges filed.
 Baoanan said she paid $5,000 to Baja and Baja's wife's travel agency for a promised nursing job.
 The Asian American Legal Defense and Education Fund provided her with legal representation.
 Marichu Suarez Baoanan, who worked in the ambassadorial townhouse on 15 East 66th Street, Upper East Side, stated: "I did not have hope of escape.
 I thought of committing suicide because I was so depressed.
 They paid me with curses, insults, disrespect.
 They didn’t treat me like a person.
 I was under the impression they would help me find work as a nurse, instead I was forced to work as a servant for 3 months under abusive conditions.”

 Baja, Jr., on July 16, 2008, moved to reject service of summons and dismiss the complaint.
-Bajas argued he was “diplomatically immune from criminal, civil and administrative suits from all courts of the United States and its states under the provisions of the Vienna Convention on Diplomatic Relations."
+Baja argued he was “diplomatically immune from criminal, civil and administrative suits from all courts of the United States and its states under the provisions of the Vienna Convention on Diplomatic Relations."
 Baja alleged that "when the alleged violations transpired between January 13 and April 13, 2006, he was the Philippine permanent representative to the United Nations and head of the Philippine Mission located in New York City."

 Graft and corruption cases

 Presidential Anti-Graft Commission (PAGC) Chair Constancia de Guzman and Commissioner Jaime Jacob filed criminal cases with the Ombudsman against Baja on March 12 for violations of the Government Procurement Act, the Anti-Graft and Corrupt Practices Act (R.A.
 3019), the Code of Conduct and Ethical Standards for Public Officials and Employees, and of technical malversation.
 Jacob submitted copies of the DFA fact-finding team's report, sworn statements, related documents, and a report of the Commission on Audit, as evidence.
 On 29 March 2011, Lauro Baja was charged by the Office of the Special Prosecutor with two criminal cases, one for malversation of public funds and another for violation of the Anti-Graft and Corrupt Practices Act.
 The fund anomalies occurred in two separate instances while Baja was the chief of mission at the UN (2003–2007).
-The charges were dismissed on March 20, 2017 by the Sandiganbayan Fourth Division for insufficiency of evidence.
+The charges were dismissed on March 20, 2017, by the Sandiganbayan Fourth Division for insufficiency of evidence.